Book Corner: The King’s Jewel by Elizabeth Chadwick

 De Warenne was rewarded with some of the Mortemer lands; some of which he managed to retain even after Mortemer’s restoration to favour, including the castles of Mortemer and Bellencombre.
 Bellencrombe would become the capital of the de Warenne estates in Normandy.
 De Warenne received more rewards from the confiscated lands of William, count of Arques in 1053.
 Duke William’s confidence in de Warenne is demonstrated in the fact he was one of the barons consulted during the planning of the invasion of England in 1066.

-In fact, William de Warenne is one of only a handful of Norman barons known to have fought at the Battle of Hastings on 14th October, 1066.
+In fact, William de Warenne is one of only a handful of Norman barons known to have fought at the Battle of Hastings on 14th October, 1066 as King William recalled his presence at the battle on his deathbed.
 De Warenne was rewarded with vast swathes of land throughout the country.
 According to the Domesday survey his lands extended over 13 counties; stretching from Conisbrough in Yorkshire to Lewes in Sussex.
 His territories were acquired over the course of the reign of William I and elevated him the highest rank of magnates.
 By 1086 his riches were only surpassed by the king’s half-brothers and his own kinsman, Roger de Montgomery.
+He is still in the Top 20 list of the richest people in History.

 330px-bayeuxtapestryscene52